ymkim92/olev/README.md

 * Pure EV: Tesla motor in California
 ![alt][models]
 ![alt][teslastock]
-  * advantages
+  * advantage
     * simple
       * empty bonnet
       * easy to repair it
-  * disadvantages
+  * disadvantage
     * recharging time is longer than filling oil

 ### Future of EV
-* Oil is the best energy
+* Oil is the best energy: easy to keeping and safe
 * but, it will be out of stock

 ### How to recharge